 The band ended up in the same room that Pet Sounds was tracked in 40 years prior.
 There was an intense energy throughout the recording process.
 Periodically, Flea, who was recording with Red Hot Chili Peppers in the other half of the studio, or Anthony Kiedis would check in for small talk.
 Even a nod from Rick Rubin by the coffee machine was a major inspiration.

-As of summer 2012, Traub lives in L.A.
+As of summer 2012, Traub lived in L.A.
 "I just got this bartending gig.
 I'm not gonna miss it.
 I always thought it'd be all Sam Malone, pouring drinks and laughing and having a great time."
 But no. "It's more like baby-sitting drunk adults."
 In fact, he says the entire band is happy to be leaving their day jobs for a month.

 What does Traub miss about San Diego?
 "I'm down there more now since I've moved to LA."
 The rest of the band still lives here and he travels south for rehearsals in Oceanside.
 "And I still hang in OB.
 I feel like I'm still a resident living in a satellite city."